linl33/bohemia/guides/guide_odkx_client.md

 - Click the refresh button (circular arrows in the upper right).
 - Click "Sync now"

-## Opening census form
-### Using ODK-X Survey
-- On the main page, you'll see a list of forms.
-Most of these are really sub-forms of the main form (ie, "repeats").
-The form of interest / relevance is the "Bohemia Census" form.
-- Click on the "Bohemia Census" form to open it
-- For a new household, click "Create new instance"
-- For an existing household, find the ID number from the list and click the pencil icon next to that ID number

-### Using ODK-X Tables
-- Open the app, you'll see the home page of the census.
-- Click on the button for the action you want to take

 ## Refreshing the app with new data from server

 - To push to and retrieve data from the server, you can use the refresh button as described in the `Set up server connection` above.